They are after the smell

 Here is the WRONG way.

-My tent is visible in the lower right (green).
-I went to sleep about 9 pm the night before this picture was taken.
 Some guys came up late in the dark, set up their camp and improperly strung up their food in a backpack on just one tree quite close to my tent.
 Since the pack was close to the tree, a bear came by in the middle of the night, probably walked right past my tent, climbed the tree, tore apart the pack, ate the contents and left without bothering me at all.
 I awoke in the morning to this sight – the other guys had been up all night scared to look outside once they heard the rustling, growling and destruction.
-Fortunately, I slept like a baby. 🙂 They had to abandon their climb and head back down, as they had no food left. 🙁
+Fortunately, I slept like a baby 🙂 They had to abandon their climb and head back down, as they had no food. 🙁